 - (1) Exercise all powers and perform all duties prescribed by law with respect to the investment of public trust and retirement funds.
-This includes, but is not limited to: - (a) Exclusive authority, subject to South Carolina Code Ann. §9-1-1310, to invest and manage the assets of the SCRS. (§§9-16-20(A);§9-16-50(A)(4)) - (b) Duty to make a reasonable effort to verify facts relevant to the investment and management of assets of the SCRS.(§9-16-50(A)(3)) - (c) Adopt a Statement of Investment Objectives and Policies for the Retirement System, which must include: - (i) Desired rate of return on assets overall
+This includes, but is not limited to:

+- (b) Duty to make a reasonable effort to verify facts relevant to the investment and management of assets of the SCRS.(§9-16-50(A)(3)) - (c) Adopt a Statement of Investment Objectives and Policies for the Retirement System, which must include:

-- (ii) Desired rates of return and acceptable level of risk for each asset class - (iii) Asset allocation goals - (iv) Guidelines for delegation of authority - (v) Information on the types of reports to be used to evaluate investment performance (§9-16-50(B)) - (d) Duty to review the Statement of Investment Objectives and Policies for the SCRS at least annually and change or reaffirm the statements. - (e) Ensure that a sound investment philosophy and strategy exist to guide the management of the investment program and achieve RSIC investment objectives.
+- (i) Desired rate of return on assets overall - (ii) Desired rates of return and acceptable level of risk for each asset class - (iii) Asset allocation goals - (iv) Guidelines for delegation of authority - (v) Information on the types of reports to be used to evaluate investment performance (§9-16-50(B)) - (d) Duty to review the Statement of Investment Objectives and Policies for the SCRS at least annually and change or reaffirm the statements. - (e) Ensure that a sound investment philosophy and strategy exist to guide the management of the investment program and achieve RSIC investment objectives.